alexsmithfanning/group-website-project/README.md

 ## Using Git

 First and foremost, you need to know the basics of Git and how to install it.
 [Head on over here](https://git-scm.com/doc) to see the documentation and reference implementation.

+[This](https://training.github.com/kit/downloads/github-git-cheat-sheet.pdf) document is also of some use.
+It will allow you to quickly get started using Git.